roboticslab-uc3m/developer-manual/frequently-asked-questions.md

 # Frequently Asked Questions

-## How can I program... by demonstration?
+## How can I record data for Programning by Demonstration (PbD) a.k.a.
+Learning from Demonstration (LfD)?

 Esentially, you'll want some gravity compensation to help out.
 That's `[gcmp]` off the `BasicCartesianControl` : http://robots.uc3m.es/dox-kinematics-dynamics/group__BasicCartesianControl.html